 If driving from SLC, use this map.
 You will park at the reservoir on your right, in the large parking lot.
-The trail actually starts about 100 yards up the road from here, but there's only space for 2 cars at the TH.
+The trail actually starts about 100 yards up the road from here, but as of April 2020 only residents were able to drive beyond the reservoir.
 There are no restrooms.

 Look for the reservoir on your right.